zvxzdx/runeforge-wiki-ru/specific-guide/mapskin/basic-mapskin-guide.md

 - Save the WHOLE ground as a jpg or png and then open it your editing software to "cut out" each tile when saving, this takes alot less time
 - the tip above can also be used to save memory for less powerful PC's

-**Worlds Textures & potential future**

-With the current 2024 worlds, Riot changed the filetype of the ground textures into .tex, which means you need to convert them back into tex once u saved them as .dds.
-This can be done with [tex2dds](#tools).

 #### Terrain & Mob textures

 Since this is a beginners guide, editing those textures is a bit more complicated.
 In theory you can still just edit them in any 2D editing software with filters for example.
 However if you plan on doing more than a simple "mood change" you need to manually edit them with e.g. [Substance Painter](/core-guides/tools#texturing).